shraiwi/shraiwi.github.io/blog/simd-fast-esp32s3.md

       dtype=int8)
 ```

 The range `[128 255]` gets nonlinearly mapped to `[-128 -1]`, breaking all compare operations.
 To make this work, I needed to shift the range of the values from `[0, 255]` to `[-128 127]`.
 This should've been a simple subtraction, but the instruction set got in the way again: on the ESP32-S3, all the SIMD arithmetic operations are saturating, which meant that all pixel values above 127 would end up being clamped at -128 instead of underflowing to their appropriate values.
 To overcome this problem, I had to somehow subtract 128 from each number in parallel without using the subtraction instruction.
-This seemed like a dauting task to me at first, but I eventually arrived at a solution.
+This seemed like a daunting task to me at first, but I eventually arrived at a solution.

 Let's assume that `x` is the <abbr title="the left-hand value in a subtraction operation">minuend</abbr>.
 Here is its digits' place values: